jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

         apiUrl: 'http://localhost:3000'
     }

-Client also provides wide variety of style customizations using SASS variables or message localization.
-Then you can mount it as volumes in case Docker as well:
+The client also provides a wide variety of style customizations using SASS variables or message localization.
+Then we can mount it as volumes in case Docker as well:

 ..
 CODE-BLOCK:: yaml